The Licensed Professions in New York State

 Attention Pharmacists and Prescribers

-Effective February 23, 2013, changes will be made to the controlled substance schedules in Section 3306 of the New York State Public Health Law...more
+- Changes have been made to the controlled substance schedules in Section 3306 of the New York State Public Health Law...more

 Licensees and applicants should be wary if asked for personal and/or financial information that does not appear to be associated with a legitimate licensing or registration transaction, even if the person making the request suggests that he or she is working for the Office of the Professions.
 To verify the identity of a person who purports to represent the Office of the Professions, please call 518-474-3817, ext.
 570.